-Statistics and risk factors
+Statistics and Risk Factors

-According to German Diabetes Aid, more than 6 million people currently live with diabetes in Germany, more than 90% of whom suffer from type 2 diabetes mellitus.
-This is an increase of 38% compared to 1998.
-Every day, almost 1,000 more people fall ill with this insidious disease.
-Familial predisposition, obesity and lack of exercise are cited as risk factors.
-According to the latest findings, a deficiency of the mineral magnesium increases the risk of developing diabetes.
-Many studies have shown a reduced magnesium level in the blood of type 2 diabetics.
-One cause of this deficiency is the increased excretion via the kidneys as a result of the increased blood sugar level, which can lead to a loss of magnesium.
-On the other hand, many diabetics avoid carbohydrate-rich foods such as wholegrain products or pulses, which have a high magnesium content.Digression: What happens in the body's cells in type 2 diabetes mellitus?
+In Germany, according to the German Diabetes Aid, more than 6 million people currently live with diabetes, of which more than 90 percent suffer from type 2 diabetes.
+Compared to 1998, this is an increase of 38%.
+Almost 1,000 more people fall ill with this insidious disease every day.
+Risk factors include family predisposition, overweight, and lack of exercise.
+A deficiency in the mineral magnesium has been shown to increase the risk of developing diabetes according to recent findings.
+Many studies have demonstrated a reduced magnesium level in the blood of type 2 diabetics.
+One cause of this deficiency is the increased excretion through the kidneys due to elevated blood sugar levels, which can lead to magnesium loss.
+On the other hand, many diabetics avoid carbohydrate-rich foods such as whole grains or legumes, which have a high magnesium content.

-In a healthy body, the pancreas produces enough insulin so that the sugar (glucose) from food can be absorbed into the body's cells.
-There, the glucose is used together with oxygen to produce energy.
-If the blood sugar level is latently elevated, the cells respond less and less well to insulin - resulting in what is known as insulin resistance.
-The blood sugar can no longer be optimally absorbed by the cells.
-As a result, there is a lack of energy and the sugar level in the blood remains elevated.
-The red blood cells (erythrocytes) become "sugared", which can be recognized in the blood count by an increased HbA1c value ("long-term sugar value").
-The pancreas has to produce more and more insulin in order to achieve the desired effect.
-After a certain time, this permanently high output leads to exhaustion of the pancreas (pancreatic insufficiency) and thus to an absolute insulin deficiency.
-This leads to a disruption of the body's own regulatory system for controlling blood sugar levels.
-Increased blood sugar levels can lead to damage to nerves and blood vessels, resulting in visual disturbances, discomfort and pain in the feet and hands, as well as kidney damage.
+In a healthy body, the pancreas produces enough insulin so that sugar (glucose) from food can be absorbed into the body cells.
+There, glucose is used together with oxygen for energy production.
+If blood sugar levels are latently elevated, the cells respond increasingly poorly to insulin – this is known as insulin resistance.
+Blood sugar can no longer be optimally absorbed into the cells.
+As a result, there is a lack of energy, and blood sugar levels remain elevated.
+Red blood cells (erythrocytes) become "sugared," which is noticeable in the blood count by an increased HbA1c value ("long-term sugar value").
+The pancreas must produce more and more insulin to achieve the desired effect.
+This consistently high performance eventually leads to exhaustion of the pancreas (pancreatic insufficiency) and thus to an absolute insulin deficiency.
+This results in a disturbance of the body's own regulatory system for controlling blood sugar levels.
+Elevated blood sugar can cause damage to nerves and blood vessels, which manifests as visual disturbances, abnormal sensations, and pain in the feet and hands, as well as kidney damage.

-- eyelid twitching,
+- Eye twitching,

-- tingling in the fingers or
+- Tingling in the fingers or

-- tiredness
+- Fatigue

-The daily dose recommended by the German Nutrition Society (DGE) for adults is 300 to 400 mg, depending on age and gender.
-It is generally advisable to obtain magnesium from a balanced diet.
-Recommendations for magnesium-rich foods (per 100 g, unless otherwise stated):- Pumpkin seeds: approx. 500 mg
+The daily dose recommended by the German Society for Nutrition e.V.
+(DGE) for adults is 300 to 400 mg, depending on age and gender.
+In general, it is advisable to obtain magnesium through a balanced diet.
+Recommendations for magnesium-rich foods (values per 100 g, unless otherwise specified):

 - Sunflower seeds: approx. 400 mg